Generation Health Clinic is available by referral from a doctor or nurse practitioner.

 You have the referral – what next?

-Eligible families (parents/caregivers and child/teen) attend two to three initial appointments with the Generation Health Clinic team.
+Eligible families (parents/caregivers and child/teen) attend appointments with the Generation Health Clinic team.

 1. Assessment Appointment